fastresearchgroup/TORCHE/README.md

 * The Reynolds number is based on the maximum velocity in the narrowest area between tubes.
 Validity:
 * The available experimental measurements used to develop the above equations covered the following ranges: Reynolds number: 1 ≤ Re ≤ 3 /* 10E5 and number of tube rows: nR ≥  5.
-* The tube bundles used in the experimental investigations had transverse and longitudinal pitch ratios as follows:
 * Number of rows of tubes:
 Nr >= 5
 * Reynolds number: